AtlasPublicPolicy/ev_charging_cost/README.md

 The API documentation is at https://openei.org/services/doc/rest/util_rates/.
 You will need an API key, which you can obtain at https://openei.org/services/api/signup/.
-Include this key in a file named api_key.txt in the 'settings' subdirectory.
+Include this key in a file named 'api_key.txt' in the 'settings' subdirectory.
 You can change the request parameters in the the 'request_params.csv' file in the 'settings' subdirectory.

-To make a table with the EV charging cost by utility rate, navigate to the directory where you downloaded this code and run the make_table.py script:
+To make a table with the EV charging cost by utility rate, navigate to the directory where you downloaded this code and run the 'make_table.py' script:

 >> python make_table.py